JamWare/space-x-dashboard/README.md

 - A lot of filters
 - Analytics with charts: Launch Success Rate (Pie Chart), Launches Over Time (Graph), Payload to Mass Distribution (Barchart).
 - A map of the world with Starlinks locations.
+- Zod validation for API verification during runtime and error handling.

 ## Was AI used?

 Yes, all the way, from the very beginning with architecture to **almost every page of this project**.

+I made the commits and wrote the messages myself using VS Code UI, 19 when I was writing this.
 I wrote the ADRs myself.
-What I typed most of the prompts.
+I typed most of the prompts.
 This first part of the README is by me.
 I fixed some very minor issues like some hard to read fonts and backgrounds, changed the position of divs to suit my taste but that's it.